Parishes of Guernsey

-Considered one of Europe’s prettiest harbour towns and the parish is colloquially known to Islanders as town.
+Considered one of Europe’s prettiest harbour towns, the parish is colloquially known to islanders as town.
 As the island’s capital, home to just over 19,000 residents, it is a thriving parish full of top-quality restaurants, pedestrianised shopping streets and leading names in finance, insurance and law.

 Interesting fact: Victor Hugo completed Les Misérables whilst residing at his home in Hauteville.

 Where cliff paths and sandy coves meet green lanes and spectacular views for walking.
-Situated in the South-East corner of the Island, it is one of the most popular parishes on the Island.
-This is due to its close proximity to St Peter Port, the airport yet with access to stunning scenery.
+Situated in the South-East corner of the island, it is one of the most popular parishes.
+This is due to its close proximity to St Peter Port and the airport, yet with access to stunning scenery.

-With a mixture of old farmhouses and modern redevelopments, Castel is the largest parish in terms of area, located on the West coast of the Island.
-A family-friendly parish with space for a number of community events such as La Viaer Marchi and North Show.
-With the finest sandy beaches in the Island, watching the sunset with fish and chips at Cobo is definitely recommended!
+With a mixture of old farmhouses and modern redevelopments, Castel is the largest parish in terms of area, located on the West coast of the island.
+A family-friendly parish with space for a number of community events such as La Viaër Marchi and North Show.
+With the finest sandy beaches on the island, watching the sunset with fish and chips at Cobo is definitely recommended!

-Interesting fact: Guernsey has the second largest tidal range in the world at 33 feet.
-The coastline is transformed every six hours so high tides are perfect for swimming and low tide you can explore the many rock pools!
+Interesting fact: Guernsey has the second-largest tidal range in the world at 33 feet.
+The coastline is transformed every six hours so high tides are perfect for swimming and at low tide you can explore the many rock pools!

 The second largest parish in size and home to just over 9,000 residents, the winding green lanes mixed with quaint fishing harbours surround the extensive common land at L’Ancresse Common.
-There is a Royal 18-hole links course which is home to two of the island’s golf clubs.
+There is an 18-hole links course which is home to two of the island’s golf clubs.

 Translated in English as St Peter in the Wood, the parish is very rural and made up of mainly countryside with a small village in the centre.
 Located on the South-West coast of Guernsey, it has two coastlines – exceptional sandy beaches on the West coast and dramatic high cliffs on the South coast.
-Located at the far end of L’Eree beach, you will find Lihou.
-A small island accessed by a stone causeway at low tide only and forms part of Guernsey’s first RAMSAR site.
+Located at the far end of L’Eree beach, you will find Lihou, a small island accessed by a stone causeway at low tide only.
+This forms part of Guernsey’s first RAMSAR site.

 Interesting fact: Many houses in Guernsey’s west have an unusual piece of granite sticking out of them – these are witches’ seats.
 Back when witches supposedly ran wild in the western parishes, residents built them onto their houses so that they could stop and rest, rather than causing havoc.

-Interesting fact: The Island’s world famous dairy breed, Guernseys, are capable of creating high quality milk and cheese thanks to their above-average levels of protein and butterfat production.
+Interesting fact: The Island’s world famous dairy breed, Guernseys, are capable of producing high quality milk and cheese thanks to their above-average levels of protein and butterfat production.

 Home to Guernsey airport and around 1,500 residents the Forest is a Western parish along with St Saviour and Torteval.
 With large areas of open green spaces, the parish is well known for its community floral displays which have won many Floral Guernsey and Britain in Bloom awards.